Average Reaction Time by Age

 Does reaction time get worse with age?

-Yes, but slowly.
-Processing speed drops a little every decade after your mid-20s.
+National Institutes of Health research confirms processing speed drops a little every decade after your mid-20s.
 Most people don't notice it until their 40s or 50s.
 Regular gaming actually helps slow the decline, which is a legitimate excuse to keep playing.

 Why does my reaction time vary between tests?